danieljf24/hybrid_space/README.md

 Note that the dataset has already included vocabulary and concept annotations.
 If you would like to generate vocabulary and concepts by yourself, run the script `./do_vocab_concept.sh msrvtt10k 1`.

-If you would like to train `Dual Encoding` network with latent space (Conference Version), please run the following scrip:
+If you would like to train `Dual Encoding` network with the latent space learning (Conference Version), please run the following scrip:
 ```shell
 ./do_all.sh msrvtt10k latent resnext101-resnet152
 ```